Serbia Protesters To Mark Three-months Since Roof Collapse - UrduPoint

 Serbia Protesters To Mark Three-months Since Roof Collapse

-The demonstration is the latest in a series of mass protests to rock the Balkan country in the wake of the train station disaster that killed 15 people in the northern Serbian city in November.
+They were preparing to block roads and occupy bridges from 3:00 pm (1400 GMT) -- the latest in a series of mass protests over the train station disaster that killed 15 people in the northern Serbian city in November.

-The university student-led movement has poured increasing pressure on the government, spurring the resignation of several high-ranking officials, including Prime Minister Milos Vucevic earlier this week.
+The university student-led movement has put increasing pressure on the government of the Balkan country, spurring the resignation of several high-ranking officials, including that of Prime Minister Milos Vucevic earlier this week.

+The premier's resignation came after a 24-hour blockade at a major traffic intersection in the capital, Belgrade.

+The collapse of the station roof in Novi sad followed extensive renovations to the building.

-The tragedy in Novi Sad, which came after extensive train station renovations, has fuelled long-standing anger in Serbia over corruption and the alleged lack of oversight in construction projects.
+The accident fuelled long-standing anger in Serbia over corruption and the alleged lack of oversight in construction projects.

 University students have emerged as the leaders of the protest movement and have been blockading campuses across the country for weeks.

-President Aleksandar Vucic and other government officials have swung between issuing calls for talks and firing off allegations that the demonstrators were being backed by foreign powers.
+President Aleksandar Vucic and other government officials have swung between issuing calls for talks and firing off allegations that the demonstrators are being backed by foreign powers.

 To quell the protests, the government has sought to meet several of the student organisers' demands.

-Those measures have included releasing a raft of documents related to the renovations at the station, pardoning protesters arrested at rallies, boosting funding of higher education, and launching criminal proceedings against suspects accused of attacking demonstrators.
+Those measures have included releasing a raft of documents related to the renovations at the station; pardoning protesters arrested at rallies; boosting funding for higher education; and launching criminal proceedings against suspects accused of attacking demonstrators.

-But Bojan Klacar -- the director of CeSID, an organisation monitoring elections in Serbia -- said meeting many of the protesters' demands may not be enough to satisfy the students.
+But Bojan Klacar -- the director of CeSID, an organisation monitoring elections in Serbia -- said meeting many of the protesters' demands might not be enough to satisfy the students.

 "It has become a broader movement where deeper, systemic changes... are being demanded," Klacar told AFP.